Indonesia - Country Commercial Guide

 Key private players in the healthcare industry include Siloam Hospitals (Siloam International Hospitals which is part of Lippo Group), Mitra Keluarga (PT Mitra Keluarga Karyasehat), Primaya Hospital Group (previously Awal Bros Hospital Group), Omni Group (PT Sarana Meditama Metropolitan), Mayapada Group (PT Sejahtera Anugrahjaya), Pondok Indah Hospital Group, Ciputra Hospital (Ciputra Development), and Eka Hospital (Sinar Mas Group).

 Major private laboratory chains are also expanding their operations in terms of capacity and geographic presence.
 The six major players in the industry are Prodia, Kimia Farma, Pramita, CITO, BioMedika and Parahita.
-As of December 31, 2021, the largest private laboratory chain, Prodiahas, has 259 outlets and 142 clinical laboratories.
+The largest private laboratory chain, Prodia currently has 276 outlets of healthcare network spreading across 75 cities in 34 provinces in Indonesia.

 Resources